esenyel/esenyel.github.io/_pages/about.md

 Recent News
 ===
-* I will be joining Rensselaer Polytechnic Institute (RPI) Electrical, Computer, and Systems Engineering (ECSE) department as an assistant professor in January 2024!

 * April 2023, Our paper [Backward Reachability Analysis of Neural Feedback Loops: Techniques for Linear and Nonlinear Systems](https://ieeexplore.ieee.org/document/10097878) is accepted to IEEE Open Journal of Control Systems.

 * August 2022, I'm selected for [EECS Rising Stars Workshop](https://risingstars.utexas.edu/ "Workshop Website") at UT Austin!

 * July 2022, Our papers "Dynamics-Aware Spatiotemporal Occupancy Prediction in Urban Environments" and "Learning Enabled Fast Planning and Control in Dynamic Environments with Intermittent Information" are accepted at IROS 2022.